futoin/web/docs/cid/ciserver.md

 The primary feature is `ci_build` command which has been already [described before](/docs/cid/dev/#release-procedures).
 It implicitly executes `cid prepare`, `cid build`, `cid check` and `cid package` in clean way.

+### VCS helpers

-In addition, CID supports the following VCS abstractions:
+In addition, CID supports the following VCS abstractions.
+Please note that CID makes all VCS types to behave like centralized systems - **all changes get reflected on remote server!**

 * `cid vcs ...`
     - Family of abstract VCS helpers for CI environments & scripts.